peven/reveal.js/slides/swc_training_tests.md

 ### Test-Driven Development (TDD)

+> *If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner.*
+― Omar N. Bradley

 ### Le test comme origine du code

 **TODO** <!-- .element: class="fragment highlight-red" data-fragment-index="0"-->

 ### Le cycle du TDD